SSAgov/uef-usability-findings/uef-findings-round23.md

     8.2.
 Autofill of state and country.

     8.3.
-Choose a country from a drop-down menu associated with the international toggle instead of the country label.
+Choose a country from a dropdown menu associated with the international toggle instead of the country label.

 ![Address International](./screenshots/round-23/02-address-international.png)